ronmarasigan/ronmarasigan.github.io/README.md

 	LavaLust is only in its early release.
 You may encounter errors/bugs so please inform us creating issues and pull request in the github repository.

+	Note: If you are using LavaLust Version < 2 then you will use $this->load instead of $this->call.
+Default folder structure for version > 1 is app, scheme and public but the function is same with the older version.

 ## Server Requirements
 	* At least use PHP 7.2
 	* MySQL 5 or higher